void-linux/void-docs/src/installation/guides/zfs.md

 ```

 **Important:** Please consult the Base Installation & Configuration sections,
-ignoring the configuration of a fstab, of the [chroot guide](./).
-These provide
+ignoring the configuration of the fstab, of the [chroot
-an in depth guide of a general configuration that is required before continuing.
+guide](./#base-installation).
+These detail the critical steps to install the

-After consulting the guide, install `grub` and `zfs` from the new system which
+system that are required before continuing.

-will build the requirements necessary to boot:
+At this point, the `grub` and `zfs` packages will need to be installed from the

-`(chroot)# xbps-install -S -R $REPO grub zfs`
+new system.

 ## GRUB Installation